12 FAM 000

 COMSEC Material Control System (CMCS): Logistics and accounting system through which COMSEC material marked "CRYPTO" is distributed, controlled, and safeguarded.
 Included are the COMSEC central offices of record, crypto logistic depots, and COMSEC accounts.
 COMSEC material other than key may be handled through the CMCS.

-COMSEC officer: The properly appointed individual responsible to ensure that COMSEC regulations and procedures are understood and adhered, the COMSEC facility is operated securely, that personnel are trained in proper COMSEC practices, and who advises on communications security matters.
+COMSEC Officer: The properly appointed individual responsible to ensure that COMSEC regulations and procedures are understood and adhered, the COMSEC facility is operated securely, that personnel are trained in proper COMSEC practices, and who advises on communications security matters.
 Only full-time Department direct-hire employees are eligible for appointment.

 Confidentiality: Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.